gammapy/gammapy/docs/howto.rst

 - Reduce the spatial sampling of the `~gammapy.irf.PSFMap` and the `~gammapy.irf.EDispKernelMap` using the `binsz_irf` argument of the `~gammapy.datasets.MapDataset.create` method.
 This will reduce the accuracy of the IRF kernels used for model counts predictions.
-- Change the default IRFMap axes, in particular the `rad_axis` which controls the distribution of error angles used to sample the PSF.
+- Change the default IRFMap axes, in particular the `rad_axis` argument of `~gammapy.datasets.MapDataset.create` This axis is used to define the geometry of the `~gammapy.irf.PSFMap` and controls the distribution of error angles used to sample the PSF.
 This will reduce the quality of the PSF description.
 - If one or several IRFs are not required for the study at hand, it is possible not to build them by removing it from the list of options passed to the `~gammapy.makers.MapDatasetMaker`.